-Every estate passes through probate following the person’s death.
-Probate can be a public process that discusses all your assets, or it can be managed to include as little information as possible.
+Every estate passes through probate following the owner's death.
+Probate can be a public process that exposes all your assets, or it can be managed to include as little information as possible.
 When preparing your estate documents, consider how you want the courts to handle your personal finances after your passing.

 Property That Avoids Probate